MoonPoet/xaprb-src/content/blog/2006/how-to-optimize-subqueries-and-joins-in-mysql.md

 You can get the optimized query from `EXPLAIN EXTENDED` followed by `SHOW WARNINGS`.
 Notice the reference to the outer scope in the `HAVING` clause.

 I'm not bringing this up to bash MySQL's optimization strategy.
 It's pretty common knowledge that [MySQL doesn't yet optimize subqueries very well](http://dev.mysql.com/doc/refman/5.0/en/subquery-restrictions.html) in some cases, and this particular problem is widely reported.
 I'm just pointing out that it is up to the programmer to check queries and make sure they aren't badly optimized.
-In most cases, it's safer just to stay away from subqueries if they're not needed -- *especially* `WHERE...
+In most cases, it's safer just to stay away from subqueries if they're not needed---*especially* `WHERE...
 IN()` or `WHERE...
 NOT IN()` queries.

 My new rule for myself is "when in doubt, `EXPLAIN` the query."
 If it's a big table, I'm automatically doubtful.